As featured in:

 If you live in a country where checks cannot be cashed, you may be able to open an account in a neighboring country.

-For example, many Dutch people have the possibility of opening an account just across the border in Belgium or Germany and then cashing American checks.
-Ask the new bank about the possibilities of opening a new account.
+For example, many Dutch people have the possibility of opening an account just across the border and then cashing American checks.
+Until recently, it was also possible to cash the checks at any branch of the Reise Bank in Germany, upon presentation of a valid ID.
+Since 12/22/2021, checks over $1500 are unfortunately refused there too.

 Another possibility is to open a US bank account, for example with the SDFCU (State Department Federal Credit Union).
 After opening the account, you can send your check and have it paid into your account number.
 Ask the bank about the procedure and costs.